Ma On Shan (peak): Geography

 Ma On Shan can be distinguished by the west face which looks like a saddle, and "Ma On Shan" can be translated as "horse saddle mountain".
 Nine streams flow down from Ma On Shan, with the biggest located on the southwest slope of Ma On Shan, near Ma On Shan Village.

 A group of villages located east of the peak is named Shap Sze Heung and the harbour of Three Fathoms Cove.

 Geology

-Ma On Shan is formed by volcanic rocks, much like many of the tallest mountains in Hong Kong, such as Tai Mo Shan.
+The saddle-like peaks of Ma On Shan is formed by volcanic rocks, much like many of the tallest mountains in Hong Kong, such as Tai Mo Shan.
+The base of the mountain is mostly formed by sedimentary rocks around 120 - 60 million years ago.
+The southeastern part of the mountain consists of intruded rhyolite.
 Some shorter mountains in Hong Kong are formed by older Granitic rocks.

-In the 20th century, the mountain was formerly mined for its high-purity (60%) iron ore, with annual output in the 1950s and 1960s exceeding 100,000 tonnes.
-An extensive network of tunnels is buried under the hill.
-The iron mine was abandoned when it became uncompetitive, in the 1970s.
+Formation

+The saddle shape of Ma On Shan was formed over the past 200 million years.
+Originally, Ma On Shan was a surface of sedimentary rocks covered by volcanic rocks (mainly tuffs) from volcanic eruptions (about 160 mya).
+The sedimentary and volcanic rocks were then folded into ridges (about 120 mya).
+Rhyolite rocks intruded the ridge later (about 100 mya).
+The faulting in the ridges then lead to a more saddle-like shape (about 60 mya).
+The weathering process made the ridges and peaks smooth (about 60 mya - now).